thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/creating-stateful-flows/reacting-to-state-transitions/index.md

 };
 ```

 Some reactions require asynchronous code.
 Therefore, you can use the keywords `async` and `await`.
-To be able do this, define the reaction using the `async` keyword:
+To be able to do this, define the reaction using the `async` keyword:

 ```javascript
 const reactions = {